ankitdas09/lookout/README.md

-# VRT — Generic Visual Regression Testing Engine
+# Lookout — Visual Regression Testing Engine

+A lightweight visual regression testing tool that leverages HAR files to stabilize application state across runs.
+It replays consistent network responses from recorded HAR snapshots so tests operate on identical data every time, ensuring comparisons focus purely on UI and layout.

-A standalone, app-agnostic visual regression platform built on [Playwright Test](https://playwright.dev).
-Point it at **any** deployed web app via a base URL — no assumptions about the frontend repo, framework, or routes.
+Built on [Playwright Test](https://playwright.dev) and app-agnostic: point it at **any** deployed web app via a base URL — no assumptions about the frontend repo, framework, or routes.

 It deliberately leans on Playwright's native `toHaveScreenshot()`, which already *is* a production-grade VRT engine: pixelmatch diffing, baseline management,